 Water transparency, characterized by Secchi depth, is used as an indicator for lake and reservoir water quality because primary productivity (algae) and turbidity of the water column reduce the depth at which light can penetrate.
 In addition, the photic zone, characterized by 1% Light Transmittance, is a measure of the depth at which light can penetrate the water column and algae can complete photosynthesis.
-Both Secchi depth and the 99% light attenuation (1% Light Transmission) were measured at all three Reservoir sites during each monitoring event similar to the baseline medians.
+Both Secchi depth and the 99% light attenuation (1% Light Transmission) were measured at all three Reservoir sites during each monitoring event

+Figure 41 illustrates the WY 2023 median Secchi depths along with the 1992 to 2023 POR summary statistics for each Reservoir sites.
+The Secchi depths are similar between the three Reservoir sites, and the WY 2023 median Secchi depth measurements were similar to the baseline medians.
 The Secchi Depth values in the Reservoir represent low transparency and eutrophic conditions.

-Figure 41 illustrates the WY 2023 median Secchi depths along with the 1992 to 2023 POR summary statistics for each Reservoir site.
-The Secchi depths are similar between the three Reservoir sites, and the WY 2023 median Secchi depth measurements were